C-Day

 C-Day is the name of two television-related events: 1 March 1975, when Australia moved to regular colour television, and 1 July 2000, the day the UK television industry began accepting only widescreen commercials, an important step in the general move of broadcasting in the UK to the picture format.

 Colour television in Australia

-Australia was a little late in introducing colour television, to choose the correct television system, waiting about 8 years from the time PAL was invented.
+Australia was somewhat late in introducing colour television, to choose the correct television system, waiting about 8 years from the time PAL was invented.

 It was then forbidden for broadcasters to transmit the chroma burst signal, until the designated day, 1 March 1975.
 The broadcasters were allowed to experiment with transmitting colour signals in the picture area, and get their transmission up and running while people who had already bought colour TV sets could only watch the shows in black and white.
 There were some people who built a circuit to circumvent this, where they would synchronise the chrominance decoding oscillator manually.